DataSunrise Achieves AWS Data & Analytics Competency. Learn more →

 What is Database Audit?

-With advanced analytics and automated alerts in place, auditing moves beyond a reactive function and becomes a proactive control mechanism.
-Organizations can detect suspicious behavior earlier, enforce least-privilege access more consistently, and verify that data usage complies with internal policies and regulatory standards.
-Solutions like User Behavior Analysis (UBA) strengthen this approach by identifying anomalous user activity patterns in real time.
+With advanced analytics and automated alerts, auditing shifts from a reactive task to a proactive control.
+Teams can spot suspicious behavior sooner, apply least-privilege principles more effectively, and confirm that data usage aligns with internal policies and regulatory requirements.
+Solutions like User Behavior Analysis (UBA) enhance this by detecting unusual user activity patterns in real time.

 Traditional security strategies tend to focus on external threats.
 In reality, internal risks from employees or contractors often remain unnoticed.
 Sensitive data can leak through messaging apps, cloud storage synchronization, or social platforms—channels that bypass standard DLP controls.
 In many situations, users expose data unintentionally by exporting reports to personal devices, syncing database backups to consumer cloud services, or sharing screenshots that contain confidential information.
 These actions are subtle and typically fall outside the visibility of perimeter-based defenses.